Armand Duplantis: Recognition

 In July 2020, Duplantis received the Victoria Award, Sweden's highest sporting accolade.
 In December that year, he was awarded the Svenska Dagbladet Gold Medal or Bragdguldet for "the most significant Swedish sports achievement of the year," and in early 2021, the Jerring Award, recognizing him as the most popular athlete in Sweden that year; Duplantis expressed relief that the Swedish public had accepted and embraced him.

 At the 2021 Swedish Sports Awards Gala held on 18 January, Duplantis received a total of four awards.
 Besides the Bragdguldet announced earlier in December 2020, Duplantis also took away the Radiosporten's Jerring Award and the Swedish Sports Academy's Sportsman of the Year and the Performance of the Year awards, his second for both awards.
-The awards came on the back of a watershed season in 2020 when he set his first two world records: 6.17 m and 6.18 m indoors and an world outdoor best: 6.15 m.
+The awards came on the back of a watershed season in 2020 when he set his first two world records: 6.17 m and 6.18 m indoors and a world outdoor best: 6.15 m.
 On top of that, he was undefeated in 2020.
-Duplantis' parents Greg and Helena Duplantis also received the Coach of the Year award from the academy that evening at the gala.
+Duplantis's parents Greg and Helena Duplantis also received the Coach of the Year award from the academy that evening at the gala.

 Duplantis has won a number of awards from World Athletics.
 They included a Rising Star of the Year (Men) award in 2018 as well as four Athlete of the Year awards including three outright World Athlete of the Year awards in 2020, 2022 and 2023 (Men's field) and a Field Athlete of the Year award in 2024.
 The overall World Athlete of the Year in 2024 was won by Letsile Tebogo of Botswana.
 He has also won similar accolades from European Athletics Association.
 They included a Rising Star of the Year award in 2018 and three-time Athlete of the Year award in 2022, 2024 and 2025.
 Duplantis was named 2024 BBC Sports Personality World Sport Star of the Year.
 Duplantis was the recipient of the inaugural Sports Journalists' Association (SJA) International Sportsperson of the Year award in November 2025.